 Notice that both of the sell signals are much weaker than the initial buy signal.
 Meanwhile the rising accumulator line suggests that the trend is up and reversal hammers are appearing.

 The fourth hammer is a strong sell signal.
 Entering short at this point (and the previous one) would actually result in a small profit.

 The strategy would normally choose to avoid these “sell side” entries based on the fact that the signals are suggesting a strong upwards breakout is taking place.
 The fifth and final hammer indicates another buy signal, at which point the breakout enters a second wave of upwards momentum.

 The following example demonstrates.
-In Figure 8, the overall trend is upwards, but within this trend, four bearish hammers appear.
+In Figure 8, the overall trend is upwards, but within this trend, four bearish signals appear.

-On the other hand, the middle two hammers (#2 and #3) are ambiguous.
-The hammer strength is weaker which suggests these may not be viable entry points.
-Given the current uptrend, these hammers would be filtered as below threshold.
-Finally, the fourth bearish hammer produces a strong sell signal and this does indeed precede a deeper retracement.
+On the other hand, the middle cases (#2 and #3) are ambiguous.
+The strength is weaker which suggests these may not be viable entry points.
+Given the current uptrend, these would be filtered as below threshold.
+Finally, the fourth pattern produces a strong sell signal and this does indeed precede a deeper retracement.

 The accumulator line and the strength of the hammer are used to determining this and to separate between signals that are likely to mark the end of a trend or a just a swing.